damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>Setting up the application</strong>

 The ASP.NET Core application contains both the server side API services and also hosts the Angular 2 client application.
 The source code for the Angular 2 application is implemented in the angular2App folder.
-Webpack is then used to deploy the application, using the development build or a production, which deploys the application to the wwwroot folder.
+Webpack is then used to deploy the application, using the development build or a production build, which deploys the application to the wwwroot folder.
 This makes it easy to deploy the application using the standard tools from Visual Studio.

 <strong>npm configuration</strong>

-npm is configuration to load all the required packages for Angular 2 and also for Webpack.
+npm is configuration to load all the required packages for Angular 2 and Webpack.
 The Webpack packages are all added to the devDependencies.
-A npm build script and also a npm buildProduction are also added so that the client application can be built using webpack from the cmd line using "npm build" or "npm buildProduction".
-These two scipts just call the same cmd as well Webpack task runner.
+A npm build script and also a npm buildProduction are also configured, so that the client application can be built using Webpack from the cmd line using "npm build" or "npm buildProduction".
+These two scipts just call the same cmd as the Webpack task runner.

 ```javascript
 {
   "version": "1.0.0",